 - Environment: Native to the West Indies and spread all over Central America.
 It does not grow in Europe.

-- Description: Climbing plant of the Cactaceae family, with fleshy, spiky stems from which aerial roots grow and secure the plant onto rocks and trees.
-Big (up to 30 cm), whitish, aromatic flowers, and ovoid berries some 8 cm large.
+- Description: A climbing plant of the Cactaceae family, it has fleshy, spiky stems from which aerial roots grow and secure the plant onto rocks and trees.
+It has big (up to 30 cm), whitish, aromatic flowers and ovoid berries, some 8 cm large.

 - Parts of the plant used medicinally: Flowers and fruits (berries).